mylife-as-miles/CampusCart/README.md

 # CampusCart 🍕📱

-**A Food Delivery App for Campus Students**
+**A Food Delivery App for University of Nigeria, Nsukka (UNN) Students**

-CampusCart is a React Native e-commerce application specifically designed for food delivery on campus.
-Students can browse delicious meals from campus restaurants and local eateries, place orders, and get food delivered directly to their dorm rooms or study locations.
+CampusCart is a React Native e-commerce application specifically designed for food delivery at the University of Nigeria, Nsukka.
+Students can browse delicious meals from campus restaurants and local eateries, place orders, and get food delivered directly to their hostels or study locations within the university.

 ## 🚀 Features